 - 1. Any new parking lot or parking structure for more than 3,000 square feet. - 2.
 Expansion of existing parking lots, parking structures, loading or stacking areas by more than 25% of current square footage. - 3.
 Exclusions.
-The following activities are excluded from the requirement for site plan review: - [a] Construction of one- or two-family dwellings and ordinary related accessory structures and related land use activities; - [b] Expansion of existing single- and two-family residential structures and related land use activities; - [c] Landscaping and grading which is not intended to be used in connection with a land use reviewable under the provisions of the definition above; - [d] Ordinary repair or maintenance or interior alterations of existing structures or uses; - [e] Non-structural agricultural or gardening uses. - 4.
+The following activities are excluded from the requirement for site plan review: - [a] Construction of one- or two-family dwellings and ordinary related accessory structures and related land use activities; - [b] Expansion of existing single- and two-family residential structures and related land use activities; - [c] Landscaping and grading which is not intended to be used in connection with a land use reviewable under the provisions of the definition above; - [d] Ordinary repair or maintenance or interior alterations of existing structures or uses; - [e] Non-structural agricultural or gardening uses. - [f] Accessory building to a non-residential use less than 1,200 square feet.
+57 - 4.
 A major site plan may be required if the Design Review Committee determines that: - [a] A proposed adjustment to a previously approved minor site plan is not consistent with the intent and objectives of the original site plan approval. - [b] If the Design Review Committee determines the impacts of an application for Minor Site Plan review have the potential to create significant detrimental impacts to the character, safety, etc.